-HALDEMAN: ...says he did talk to a reporter on Monday-
+HALDEMAN: ...says he did talk to a reporter on Monday

-did not say any of the things he's, he's reported to have said, that what he, that conversation.
-He said the same -he gave the reporter the same line.
+-- did not say any of the things he's, he's reported to have said, that what he, that -- he said it wasn't an important conversation.
+He said the same -- he gave the reporter the same line.